riscv-steel/riscv-steel/README.md

 ## License

 Steel is distributed under the MIT License.
-Read the `LICENSE.md` file carefully before using Steel.
+Read the `LICENSE.md` file before using Steel.

 ## About the author